 To unfreeze columns, follow the same steps as freezing columns but click 'No columns' instead of 'Up to column [column letter]'.

-Learning how to make a column float in Google Sheets is just one of many tasks that can be simplified with Sourcetable.
-Sourcetable’s AI helps answer any question about spreadsheet formulas, your data, and more.
+Making a column float in Google Sheets is just one example of the tedious tasks that can be simplified with Sourcetable.
+Sourcetable is an AI-powered spreadsheet that lets you create, analyze, and visualize data through simple conversations with a chatbot.